 (800) 458-2541 (Toll Free)

-Brad graduated from the University of South Carolina in 1993 and Campbell University Law School in 1997.
+Brad grew up in Myrtle Beach, South Carolina, and graduated from Socastee High School in 1988.
+He graduated from the University of South Carolina at Columbia in 1993 and Campbell University Law School in 1997.
 Before joining the firm in 2016, he spent 20 years at Cheshire Parker Schneider & Bryan, focusing on criminal trial defense and appeals, as well as professional licensing defense.
 In state and federal court, he has represented people from all walks of life, accused of everything from speeding to white collar crimes to first-degree murder.
 His work has been featured in the ESPN 30 for 30 documentary film Fantastic Lies, Episode 10 of the Netflix documentary series The Staircase, and the 48 Hours documentary episode A Killer Defense.

 Brad has presented on criminal defense, forensic science, legal ethics, and DSS investigations in nine states and the District of Columbia and has lectured on those topics at four of North Carolina’s five law schools and the New Prosecutors School of the North Carolina Conference of District Attorneys.
 He has also written various articles on those subjects.